About VoJ

 A

-Good nutrition is important, but can not stand on its own.
+Good nutrition is important for healthy vision, but can not stand on its own.
 A truly healthy lifestyle involves a healthy diet as well as providing exercise/play, fresh air, clean water, adequate rest and sleep, emotional poise, sunshine, a sense of purpose, and loving relationships.

 Avoid bad habits...

-The table below gives a list of eye problems with their possible related nutrient deficiency and/or general toxicity.
+The table below gives a list of vision challenges with their possible related nutrient deficiency and/or general toxicity.
 General toxicity is not a deficiency of nutrients but an excess of harmful substances, either from a less than optimal diet, or from environmental influences such as bad air or exposure to chemicals.

 A feeling of 'sand' under the eyes B-2, EFAs